NilFoundation/dbms-python/docs/task.rst

 Tasks
 -----

-ArangoDB can schedule user-defined Javascript snippets as one-time or periodic (re-scheduled after each execution) tasks.
+DbmsDB can schedule user-defined Javascript snippets as one-time or periodic (re-scheduled after each execution) tasks.
 Tasks are executed in the context of the database they are defined in.